jmbucknall/EZDSL/ezdsl.md

 ### Declaration
     constructor Create(DataOwner : boolean);
 #### Description
-  Creates the tree by calling the ancestor's Create after setting a node size of 16.
-The initial traversal order for the Iterate method is set to InOrder.
-If DataOwner is true, the new tree will own its data objects.
+  Creates the tree by calling the ancestor's `Create` after setting a node size of 16.
+The initial traversal order for the `Iterate` method is set to `InOrder`.
+If `DataOwner` is true, the new tree will own its data objects.

 ### Declaration